Pranab1991/Play-With-Graphs/README.md

 ## Introduction:

-<p> **Graphs** are a fundamental data structure in the world of programming, one that consists of a finite set of
-_vertices_, together with a set of undirected or directed __edges__ .
+ **Graphs** are a fundamental data structure in the world of programming, one that consists of a finite set of _vertices_, together with a set of undirected or directed __edges__ .
 Graphs are very important in the field of computer science.
 They are used to model real-world systems such as _Internet_ , _Maps_ , _Social Networks_ , etc._<br> **Playwithgraph** is a java library to create graph objects with customer data and analyze the data through the _APIs_ provided.
-This project in its entirety is augmented with _Junit test cases_ modeling real-world scenarios through the library and _Javadocs_ detailing out the intent of the _exposed APIs_</p>
+This project in its entirety is augmented with _Junit test cases_ modeling real-world scenarios through the library and _Javadocs_ detailing out the intent of the _exposed APIs_

 ## Getting Started:
-<p>PlayWithGraphs has segregated the graphs into _Four_ different types, on the basis of the relationship(_Edge_) between two _Nodes/Vertices.<br>
+PlayWithGraphs has segregated the graphs into _Four_ different types, on the basis of the relationship(_Edge_) between two _Nodes/Vertices.<br>
 - **Directed Graph** : A graph where the set of objects (called vertices or nodes) are connected together with edges directed from one vertex to another
 - **Undirected Graph** : A graph where the set of objects (called vertices or nodes) are connected together with bidirectional edges.
 - **Directed Weighted Graph ** : Is a Directed Graph with edges that have varying strengths or lengths.